Julia Kogan

-Julia Kogan (born 1971) is a Ukrainian-born American–French–British operatic coloratura soprano, writer, and presenter.
+Julia Kogan (born 28 March, 1971) is a coloratura soprano.

 Early life

 Kogan was born to a Soviet Jewish family in Kharkiv, Ukraine in 1971.
-During childhood, her family came to the United States via the Vienna–Rome Pipeline.
+During childhood, her family emigrated to the United States via the Vienna–Rome Pipeline.
 They ultimately settled in a suburb of Columbus, Ohio, where she was active in high school plays and musicals, including starring in the lead role of Annie.
 Afterwards, she completed a bachelor of music at the Ohio State University and a master's of music at Butler University in Indiana, before moving to the United Kingdom and France, where she launched her opera career.

 Career

 Kogan's operatic roles have included Queen of the Night in Die Zauberflöte, Zerbinetta in Ariadne auf Naxos, Blonde in Die Entführung, Madame Herz in Der Schauspieldirektor, Greta Fiorentino in Street Scene, and Fiordiligi Cosi fan tutte at the opera houses of Avignon, Indianapolis, Limoges, Manitoba, Toulon, Toulouse and in Oxford.
 She has been described as "a lively actress" with "a warm voice, round, elegant and expressive phrasing, and a remarkable knack for coloratura passages", "up to the challenge of a stratospheric soprano line".